T0mLam/Fuzzy-Trie/README.md

 $n =$ Number of keys in the array <br/>

-\* Runtime heavily depends on the number of characters on each level
+\* Runtime heavily depends on the number of characters on each level.

 ## Import Data Structures
 The `py_trie/` module contains the 2 implementations of the trie.

+Content:
+1. **node.py** - The implementation of the TrieNode.
+2. **trie.py** - The implementation of the Trie class with typical trie attributes.
+3. **fuzzy_trie.py** - The implementation of the FuzzyTrie class (inherited from the base Trie) with a fuzzy search method.

 To import and use the data structure independently, add the following code in your program:
 ```python